JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Tuning_the_Inner_and_Outer_Life.md

 At first, divine truth was the exclusive province of a designated charismatic individual or privileged group: in tribal societies it was the shaman; in Egypt the Pharaoh; in India the Brahman priesthood.
 These auto-revelations (insights derived from association with the indwelling spirit of God) eventually became sacred texts, from which rituals and myths were derived, and later imposed on passive populations.

 A new chapter was written in Israel.
 Here we witness an ongoing tension between the fresh voices of the prophets, whose auto-revelations sprang from new sources, and the rigid Pharisaic tradition of texts and rituals.
 Jesus was the first Jewish prophet to teach the Father's love for the individual, that the Father is directly contactable in highly personal modes of thought and attitude.
-The Biblical view of Jesus' inner life is beautiful and anecdotal, but the authors of _The Urantia Book_ present Jesus' inner spiritual life as astoundingly rich and varied. “...To him prayer was a sincere expression of spiritual attitude, a declaration of soul loyalty, a recital of personal devotion, an expression of thanksgiving, an avoidance of emotional tension, a prevention of conflict, an exaltation of intellection...” ([UB 196:0.10](/en/The_Urantia_Book/196#p0_10)) plus an additional list of 12 other truth-attitudes that seem to exhaust the whole range of inner responses to possible spiritual stimulus.
+The Biblical view of Jesus' inner life is beautiful and anecdotal, but the authors of _The Urantia Book_ present Jesus' inner spiritual life as astoundingly rich and varied. “...To him prayer was a sincere expression of spiritual attitude, a declaration of soul loyalty, a recital of personal devotion, an expression of thanksgiving, an avoidance of emotional tension, a prevention of conflict, an exaltation of intellection...” (<a id="a46_820"></a>[UB 196:0.10](/en/The_Urantia_Book/196#p0_10)) plus an additional list of 12 other truth-attitudes that seem to exhaust the whole range of inner responses to possible spiritual stimulus.

 Jesus was spiritually attuned to his Heavenly Father.
 His mind was highly refined and well attuned to receiving the most specific inner cues from his Adjuster (indwelling spirit) for handling a highly diverse set of situations in Palestine and around the Mediterranean.